revell-logo

 • Latest technology syndrome

-• Peer pressure
+• Peer pressure from shooting partners

-• Minor feature improvements
+• Minor feature improvements you rarely use

 • Sale prices on unnecessary capabilities